-Anything of value means any money or property, favor, service, payment, advance, forbearance, loan or promise of future employment, but does not include compensation and expenses paid by the City, fees, honorariums and expenses which are permitted and reported under Wis.
-Stat. § 19.56, political contributions which are reported under Wis.
-Stat. ch.
-11 or hospitality extended for a purpose unrelated to City business by a person other than an organization.

-Public employee means any person excluded from the definition of a public officer who is employed by the City of La Crosse.

-Public officer means all City officers as defined in Wis.
-Stat. § 62.09 and all members of Boards, Commissions and Agencies established or appointed by the Mayor or Common Council, whether paid or unpaid.
+- 1. Anything of value means any money or property, favor, service, payment, advance, forbearance, loan or promise of future employment, but does not include compensation and expenses paid by the City, fees, honorariums and expenses which are permitted and reported under Section 19.56, Wis.
+Stats., political contributions which are reported under Chapter 11 of the Wisconsin Statutes, or hospitality extended for a purpose unrelated to city business by a person other than an organization. - 2.
+Public Employee means any person excluded from the definition of a public officer who is employed by the City of La Crosse. - 3.
+Public Officer means all City officers as defined in Section 62.09 under Wisconsin Statutes and all members of Boards, Commissions and Agencies established or appointed by the Mayor or Common Council, whether paid or unpaid.